-All tops must be Dark Green in color and display the Hope Academy of West Michigan Logo on the front of the polo.
-Both short sleeve and long sleeve polo shirts are available for purchase in the front office.
-Long sleeve shirts or sweatshirts are permitted under the polo shirt but must be solid white, black, or gray in color.
+All tops must be dark green in color (or approved by administration) and display the Hope Academy of West Michigan logo on the front of the polo.
+Both short-sleeve and long-sleeve polo shirts are available for purchase in the front office.
+Long-sleeve shirts or sweatshirts are permitted under the polo shirt but must be solid white, black, or gray in color.
 The Hope logo must be clearly visible and the shirt must be worn as intended.